ticketmaster/lbapi/README.md

 ### Additional Features

 - Infoblox Integration
-  - Create, update and delete DNS records pertaining to VIPs.
+  - CRUD DNS records pertaining to VIPs.
-  - A standard **HOST** record named prd<PRD CODE>-IP-ADDRESS.lb.netops.tmcs is created whenever a new VIP is generated.
+  - Create a standard **HOST** record named prd<PRD CODE>-IP-ADDRESS.lb.<DOMAIN SUFFIX> is created whenever a new VIP is generated.
   - Users can provide alternate names in the virtualserver payload under the `dns[]` entity and the API will automatically create them.
 All records created by the API are HOST records, so reverse DNS lookups **will** resolve them.
+  - Automatically retrieve next available IP address from DHCP subnet.
+This decision is made by determining the subnet of the back-end pool members and using that to isolate the VRF Context.
+Embedded in the logic is a MAC address check that queries Ticketmaster's Network API to determine  whether or not there has been an ARP reply associated with the IP.
+This is required to ensure that the IP is truly available for assignment.
 - Product Code Authorization
   - LDAP-based login group level authorization based on product code membership.
-In short, VIPs under a product code can only be modified by a member of the product code security group (e.g., prd1544-LimitedAccess).
+In short, VIPs under a product code can only be modified by a member of the product code security group (e.g., prd1234-LimitedAccess).
 - Certificate Management (**AVI VIPs only**)
   - As long as the `service_type` is set to `https`, team members can bind a certificate to their VIP.
 You can bind certificates to both the vip and its pool.
-Note that pools with mapped certificates are solely meant for certificate authentication to the backend servers.
+Note that pools with mapped certificates are solely meant for certificate authentication to the back end servers.
   - Users can create/replace certificates using the virtualserver model.
   - We support both ECDSA (Preferred) and RSA certificates.
   - When a VIP is deleted, the certificate is deleted.
 Each VIP has its own unique instance of a certificate (even though the same certificate may be used by multiple VIPs).